ctools/ctools/doc/source/coding/general.rst

      sum    += par.sum

-- Each function or method must terminate with a single return statement that is placed at the end.
+- Each function or method must terminate with a single return statement that is placed at the end of the function or method.

 - Always use English words (class names, method and function names, comments, documentation, etc.).